YU-Zhejian/art_modern/docs/Contributing.md

 - You've run `make fmt` to format the code.
 - All CTest passes.
-- `make clean testsmall-release` passes.
-This test usually requires 3 to 4 minutes.
+- `make clean testsmall-release testsmall-release-mpi` passes.
+This test usually requires 6 to 8 minutes.
-- `make clean testsmall` passes.
-This test usually requires 6 to 9 minutes.
+- `make clean testsmall testsmall-mpi` passes.
+This test usually requires 12 to 18 minutes.
 Here, the additional tests that are not enabled in release mode will be activated.
-- `make testbuild` passes.
-This test usually requires 2.5 to 3 hours.
+- `make testbuild testbuild-mpi` passes.
+This test usually requires 4 to 6 hours.

-**NOTE** A LLVM build can be tested through:
+You may also:

+- You used Valgrind to check for memory leaks.

+## Scripts for Testing

+### Pure LLVM/Clang Toolchain

 ```shell
 LD_LIBRARY_PATH=${HOME}/opt/boost-1.89.0-clang/lib/ \